 As I look at the Bible with the big picture view, there appears to be a constant state of tension between God’s justice and His love.
 In the Old Testament, justice reigns, typified by the Ten Commandments written on cold, hard tablets of stone, while in the New Testament God demonstrates His love for humanity, personified in the warm bundle of the baby in Bethlehem.

 The story of the Bible has two main protagonists, Adam and Jesus.
 Their lives are in sharp contrast in the consequences of their actions:

 When Adam sinned, justice prevailed, bringing punishment and death.

 Look closely, a battered orange starfish clings to the rock – Just lately we have been bombarded with personal prayer requests from family, friends and acquaintances who have fallen sick, been recently diagnosed with a disease, or become victims of a serious accident.
 It lays heavy on our hearts to see all those people we care about suffering pain and heartache.
 It hits close to home when it’s people we know.
 We have been through some medical tests of our own that thankfully proved negative after an anxious waiting period.

-Before sharing the details, I’d like to preface this supernatural event by admitting that, even now, over four decades later, I don’t fully understand why God chose to bless a skeptic in this manner.
-I still feel very undeserving all these years later, especially because I was full of doubt on that day.
+Before sharing the details, I’d like to preface this supernatural event by admitting that, even now, over four decades later, I don’t fully understand why God chose to bless a skeptic like me in this manner.
+I still feel very undeserving, and very loved, all these years later, especially because I was full of doubt on that day.

 Like most of us, when I was a child, faith came more naturally than suspicion.
 I can’t recall at what age the transition from child-like faith to doubt occurred.
 You will read in this account how my struggle with doubt collided with an undeniable experience.[Read more…]